-"All my life I specialized in pan-tomime and rapid memorization of lines, only to go into radio, where neither ability counts for anything."
-But at least she left the University of Cincinnati with two degrees, an A.B. and an A.M., and the reputa-tion of having the finest memory of anyone in her class.
+"All my life I specialized in pantomime and rapid memorization of lines, only to go into radio, where neither ability counts for anything."
+But at least she left the University of Cincinnati with two degrees, an A.B. and an A.M., and the reputation of having the finest memory of anyone in her class.

-She can memorize anything-in-She can memorize anything in cluding the writings of Gertrude Stein-after the second or third read-ing.
-Her ability stood her in good ing.
+She can memorize anything-including the writings of Gertrude Stein-after the second or third reading.
 Her ability stood her in good stead while playing on the stage soon after graduation.
 Because of another actress' illness, she was called to take the role of Mrs. Hardcastle in "She Stoops to Conquer" on one night's notice.
-She memorized her lines, which ran throughout the three-act play, and took over the role the next afternoon without a slip of memory. slip of memory.
+She memorized her lines, which ran throughout the three-act play, and took over the role the next afternoon without a slip of memory.